-Early last year I received a lovely email from a woman called Claire.
+Early last year I received an email from a woman called Claire.
 In it, she said that she’d noticed from my review of Chinese restaurant Happy Diner – now defunct, as it happens – that I’d wished I had a Mandarin speaker with me.
 As luck would have it, Claire had just returned from six years in Shanghai working for Time Out, and she kindly offered her services if I ever needed a dining companion who could decipher the (always more interesting) Chinese language menus in such places.
 In particular, she asked if I needed any help reviewing Furama, which had recently rebranded as Memory Of Sichuan.
 It was her favourite cuisine, and she said she could help me try out all the best dishes.

 It was a brilliant offer, but back then I had a regular dining companion, and anonymity to consider, so I said thanks but no thanks.
 Eighteen months on, all sorts of things have changed – not least that Claire has gone on to become the editor of local website Explore Reading and, I suppose, the town’s Queen Of New Media.
 Things have also changed on my side, and now that I’m recruiting, cajoling and pressganging people to accompany me on reviews I couldn’t think of a better person to come and try out Memory Of Sichuan with me.
 Fortunately she said yes, which is why you get to read this review today.